markdias/coral_portfolio/README.md

 current dataset to `frontend/src/data/defaultData.js`.

 The admin studio now includes a contact editor.
 You can add email, phone numbers, or any URL and the frontend will infer a matching icon automatically when visitors browse the contact section.
-Impact stats also provide fields for supporting descriptions plus dropdowns to choose fonts for the value, label, and description.
+A font manager at the top of the dashboard lets you pick from curated typefaces and apply them to the Home, About, Portfolio, and Contact sections in one pass.

 ### Image protection tools